-As the U.S. and others strive to achieve the promise of emerging technologies such as advanced manufacturing, an Internet of Things (IoT), and connected and autonomous transportation, technical Standards are playing an essential role.
-Moreover, U.S. government trade agencies have an important part to play in working with foreign governments, NEMA, and others in the private sector to keep markets open and competitive.
-This should preclude creation of new barriers to trade, while enabling connectivity and interoperability and at the same time safeguarding privacy and cybersecurity in electrotechnical and medical imaging products.
+As the U.S. and others strive to achieve the promise of emerging technologies, including through an Internet of Things, technical standards are playing an essential part.
+U.S. government trade agencies have an important role to play in working with foreign governments, NEMA, and others in the private sector to keep markets open and competitive.
+This should preclude creation of new barriers to trade, while enabling connectivity and interoperability while at the same time safeguarding privacy and cybersecurity in electrotechnical and medical imaging products.